Ikkyuuuu/Neuroevolution/README.md

 # Neuroevolution : Game of Life

-Inspired by Conway’s Game of Life, this project extends the classical cellular automata model by integrating concepts from artificial intelligence, including neural networks and genetic algorithms.
+Inspired by Conway’s Game of Life, this project extends the classical cellular automata model by integrating concepts from 01076582 ARTIFICIAL INTELLIGENCE Course at KMITL, including neural networks and genetic algorithms.

 ---